Trying to communicate with your team? Here are some reasons why you should try using video!

 - 48% of all employees consider video the most engaging form of communication

 - 15% who prefer text-based email

-3. Video Saves Time and Money
+3. Video saves time and money

-Six minutes and 43 seconds a day calculates out to over half an hour per week, and over 25 hours per year, for every employee.
+That may sound modest, but six minutes and 43 seconds a day calculates out to over half an hour per week, and over 25 hours per year, for every employee.
 Using our economic modeling, which was conservative to avoid over-promising, a company would save approximately $1,200 a year in productivity per employee, just by using more visuals in the workplace.
 A company of 500 employees could add the productivity of 7 full-time employees without hiring a single person.

 To show you just how powerful visuals can be for you and your company, we’ve created an ROI calculator that calculates the productivity your company could recover in time and money!

 If you are looking to up your video game, you can learn about the basics of video creation for free at our TechSmith Academy.
-Lessons include script writing, lighting, recording your screen, audio recording, and more.
+Lessons include script writing, lighting, recording your screen, audio recording, and more!